Research Topic Brainstorm Template

 Define key research areas.
 Do you want to look at new opportunities for partnering with other business areas?
 Improve your app’s onboarding flow for new users?
 Pick 1-4 key topics your team thinks are worth exploring.

 Brainstorm questions relevant to each research topic.
 Aim for quantity first, then prioritize for quality and impact.
 Keep criticism aside.
-Also, this part of your research brainstorming should be timebound (try the Countdown Timer) and tied back to your business goals and user needs.
+Also, this part of your research brainstorming should be timebound (try the) and tied back to your business goals and user needs.

 Identify research or knowledge gaps.
 Based on what you’ve just brainstormed, what’s missing?
 What don’t you already know?
 Record these missing elements on sticky notes as well.